alain-kubwayo/laravel-blog/README.md

 This is a blogging website created in Laravel whereby users can:

-* can view all blogs available and their respective likes
+* view all blogs available and their respective likes
-* can register and login
+* register and login
-* can create a blog once registered
+* create a blog once registered
-* can delete their own blogs
+* delete their own blogs
-* can perform like and unlike on blogs including their own blogs
+* perform like and unlike on blogs including their own blogs
-* can logout of the system
+* logout of the system